sletz/eurorack-blocks/documentation/faust/mapping.md

    }
 ```

 Now, let's build the project.
-If you go to the build logs, you will see the following:
+If you go to your IDE build logs, you will see the following:

 ```
 warning: non mapped checkbox /PHASER2/0x00/Bypass